Are you worried that someone you know has an alcohol addiction?

 Alcohol Addiction Treatment

-Treating alcoholism can be a very challenging task, but there are many effective, scientifically proven ways to help individuals recover.
-Although most people suffering from alcohol addiction may deny the problem or downplay the consequences of excessive drinking, it’s necessary to address the problem, as drinking not only affects their family and loved ones, but also their overall health.
+Treating alcohol dependence can be a very challenging task, but there are many effective, scientifically proven ways to help individuals recover.
+Although most people suffering from alcohol addiction may deny the problem or downplay the consequences of excessive drinking, it’s necessary to address the problem, as it not only affects their family and loved ones, but also their overall health.
 Addressing the issue as early as possible can also contribute to an easier recovery process.

-Treatment options available to individuals include cutting back on alcohol consumption and minimising situations where drinking is possible, under the guidance of counsellors.
+Treatment options available to individuals include cutting back on alcohol consumption and minimizing situations where drinking is possible, under the guidance of counsellors.

 For others, a medically administered detoxification process is necessary prior to counselling and rehabilitation therapy.

-Alcohol withdrawal symptoms occur when the use of alcohol is heavy and prolonged, and suddenly reduced or stopped.
-Alcohol withdrawal symptoms present between an hour and about five hours after alcohol consumption.
+Alcohol withdrawal occurs when the use of alcohol is heavy and prolonged, and suddenly reduced or stopped.
+Symptoms usually surface an hour to about five hours after a person’s last alcohol consumption.